mui/material-ui/docs/data/material/guides/themeable-component/themeable-component.md

 ```

 :::success
 🍾 Congratulations!
-You have successfully built a themable component!.
+You have successfully built a themeable component!.
 :::

 ---